Group Size: 2 - 16 passengers

 Situated in the exclusive and wind-free suburb of Bantry Bay, The President Hotel is a peaceful haven just a step away from the buzz of Cape Town’s CBD.
 Experience four star luxury living in the hotel’s 349 rooms and apartments that make up the beautiful Urban Resort in Cape Town.
 The President Hotels light, airy, and tranquil rooms and apartments combine contemporary sophistication and comfort with spaciousness.
 Each and every guest room is beautifully appointed with all the luxury facilities you would expect in a world-class hotel.
 Enjoy endless views across Table Bay and the Atlantic shoreline while Lion’s Head looms magnificently above, whilst relaxing and soaking up the seaside aromas and stunning views of Cape Town’s beachfront.

 Day 2 - Cape Town

-This afternoon at 13h30 you will be collected from your hotel by your Ilios Travel guide for a scheduled City Tour – a geographical and cultural extravaganza showing you Cape Town from its historical beginnings to the dazzling, modern city it is today.
+This morning you will be collected from your hotel by your Ilios Travel guide for a scheduled City Tour – a geographical and cultural extravaganza showing you Cape Town from its historical beginnings to the dazzling, modern city it is today.
+(B)

 Day 3 - Cape Town